d12frosted/elpa-mirror/gnu/denote-readme.txt

 .....
 4. The `denote-date-prompt-use-org-read-date' option
 .....
 5. Add or remove keywords interactively
 ..
 2. Create note using Org capture
 ..
-3. Maintain separate directory silos for notes
+3. Create note with specific prompts using Org capture
 ..
-4. Exclude certain directories from all operations
+4. Maintain separate directory silos for notes .....
+1. Use custom commands to select a silo
 ..
+5. Exclude certain directories from all operations
-5. Exclude certain keywords from being inferred
+..
+6. Exclude certain keywords from being inferred
+..
+7. Use Denote commands from the menu bar or context menu
 4. Renaming files
 ..
 1. Rename a single file
 ..
 2. Rename multiple files at once
 ..
 3. Rename a single file based on its front matter
 ..
 4. Rename multiple files based on their front matter
+..
+5. Rename file by changing only its file type
 5. The file-naming scheme
 ..
-1. Sluggified title and keywords
+1. Sluggified title, keywords, and signature
 ..
 2. Features of the file-naming scheme for searching or filtering
 6. Front matter
 ..
 1. Change the front matter format